Rissu-Projekt/KernelSU-ARM32/README.md

 I personally didn't recommend this as main root method.

+# Compatibility
+This KernelSU have native `armeabi-v7a` support.

+Support non-GKI Kernel from 4.4 to 4.19.

+Not support GKI Kernel anymore since GKI kernel is impossible to have 32bit version.
+Support for `KPROBE` also dropped.

 # How to add this KernelSU
 - Latest tag (stable)
 ```sh